quicwg/base-drafts/draft-ietf-quic-transport.md

 ### closed {#state-closed}

 The "closed" state is the terminal state for a stream.

-Once a stream reaches this state, no frames can be sent that mention the stream.
-Reordering might cause frames to be received after closing, see
+Reordering might cause frames to be received after closing, see {{state-hc-remote}}.

-{{state-hc-remote}}.
+If the application resets a stream that is already in the "closed" state, a RST_STREAM frame MAY still be sent in order to cancel retransmissions of previously-sent STREAM frames.

 ## Solicited State Transitions